Hussien-K11/Incident-Response-Policy-Review/README.md

 This project gave me insight into an often-overlooked SOC task: evaluating the quality and applicability of internal security documentation.
 While policy analysis isn’t as flashy as malware reversing or log correlation, it’s a foundational skill — because weak policy leads to weak response.

 By simulating a phishing alert and walking through the incident lifecycle, I learned how real-world decisions often depend on policy clarity.
-The simulation revealed gaps that would slow down or confuse a junior analyst without strong team support.
+The simulation revealed several gaps that could delay response or create uncertainty for a junior analyst in a live environment without strong team support.

 Key lessons included: